emora-chat/emora_stdm/README.md

     ['what excites you the most']
 )
 ```
-where `'feelings_pos', 'feelings_pos_reason'` are the source and
-target states of the transition
+where the first two arguments are the source and target states of
+the transition, the third argument is a string that defines a set
+of natural language expressions given by a user that satisfy the
+transition (see below), and the fourth argument is a list of natural
+language expressions that the system selects as a response when
+taking this transition during its turn.

 ####################################################################
 GIT SUBTREE SETUP FOR STRUCTPY REPO: